Orthodox vs Reform Judaism

 • Orthodox Judaism is conservative and strict in its approach, while Reform Judaism is progressive and liberal in its approach.

-• Though both remain within the same religion, Orthodox Judaism is getting too far away from Reform Judaism in many respects and this schism is likely to widen in the coming years.
+Although both Orthodox Judaism and Reform Judaism remain within the same religion, Orthodox Judaism is distancing itself from Reform Judaism in many respects.
+This schism is likely to widen in the coming years.